SCPR/static-projects/internal/tools/Chartbuilder/README.md

 3. from the terminal navigate to the source folder (on a Mac: `cd ~/Downloads/Chartbuilder-master/`)
 4. run `python -m SimpleHTTPServer`
 5. Open Google Chrome, Apple Safari, or Opera and navigate to [http://localhost:8000/](http://localhost:8000/)

+Alternatively, you can try out this hosted version: http://quartz.github.io/Chartbuilder/

 ####Charting time Series Data
 1. Find some time series data (may I suggest [this](https://docs.google.com/a/qz.com/spreadsheet/ccc?key=0AtrPfe-ScVhJdGg0a2hKZU1JaWZ4ZGMxY3NKbWozYUE#gid=0))